adarnimrod/template/README.rst

 Release
 -------

-Release requires Python 3.7 and `pipenv <https://docs.pipenv.org>`.
+Release requires Python 3.7 and `pipenv <https://docs.pipenv.org>`_.
 To bump the version run :code:`pipenv run bumpversion major|minor|patch` to update the version and git commit and tag.
-Then run :code:`pipenv run upload` to upload the new version to PyPI.
+Then run :code:`pipenv run upload` to upload the new version to PyPI and :code:`git push --follow-tags` to push the git commit and tag.

 License
 -------